Carravan/KAMITSUBAKI-WIKI/kamitsubaki-city/story-fragments/card-2.md

 *Translation by Vaynonym*

-My name is Morisaki Kafu (森先化歩).
+My name is Morisaki Kaf (森先化歩).
 I was born in the "real world", from where one day I was summoned to come here.
 I'm the first person.

 I say that, but it's not really anything so special.
 Before coming here, I've been a normal student.
 I lived in a suburban city in Japan and spent my time like any other person.